Time to Date With Protection (Not Talking About Masks)

 iris is still 100% free for all users at the moment.
 When we do introduce monetization next year, our prices will be dynamic and depend on the Trust Rating: the higher a member's Trust Rating, the lower the price (all the way down to $0).
 The lower the Trust Rating, the higher the price.

 In other words: dating communities are like relationships.
 There are givers and takers.
 Givers who put in time and effort to be the best version of themselves (honest, respectful, genuine, comfortable in their own skins), and takers who look for shortcuts.
 On iris, takers will pay more.
 Call it a Taker Tax, if you like.

 Shirts On and Snap Filters Off

-Hundreds of behavioral metrics are factored in by our Artificial Intelligence to adjust each member's Trust Rating in real time.
+Hundreds of behavioral metrics are factored in by our Artificial Intelligence to adjust each member's Trust Rating in real-time.
 The general principle is that we are looking for clues that a member is being authentic and respectful: a thorough profile with many pictures and a thorough "about me" section is a big plus.
-Liking every single profile to "maximize" chances of a match is a big minus.
+Liking every single profile to "maximize" the chances of a match is a big minus.

 We don't disclose all of the factors that impact one's score, but we can leak a few common slips that we penalize:

 - A shirtless selfie in front of a mirror.